Aquifer Protection Area Program

 This FREE, online course was custom built to assist municipal Aquifer Protection Agencies and staff meet the training requirements under the Aquifer Protection Act.
 The course is designed as an overview of the regulatory requirements for local implementation, and instructs agency members and staff responsible for knowing the law and assists them in complying with the law.

-Update - October 1, 2020 The training program registration platform is temporarily suspended while DEEP transitions to a new Learning Management System (LMS).
-Students who are currently enrolled are not affected by this change.
+Update - February 19, 2021 The training program registration platform continues to be temporarily suspended while DEEP transitions to a new Learning Management System (LMS).
 Individuals who want to register for the training program should periodically view this web page for an update regarding reactivation of the registration platform.

 Featured educational video: What is an Aquifer?
 (Length: 6 minutes)